Sabina, my wife, and I ...

 The early affinity for the fine arts turned out to be Sabine’s vocation.
 By work experience in galleries of Vienna, Salzburg, Berlin, and London she put her knowledge on a sound basis in the field of an art director.
 Her gallery Junge Generation in Vienna became a stamping ground for painters of most different orientations.
 It’s hardly surprising that the young woman was often portrayed.
 A special remembrance is the drawing of Georg Eisler, son of the the composer Hanns Eisler.

 A friendship of long standing existed with the Austrian painter Robert Zeppel-Sperl, who unfortunately died very early.
-We were closely linked in our love for the beauty of the Mediterranean world and other marvellous things in life.
+With him and his wife Marianne we shared a love for the beauties of the Mediterranean world and other marvellous things in life.

 Concerning Walter Benjamin, who, being on the run from the Nazis and being tired of persecution, ended his life in Portbou, by now we are able to help interested visitors in understanding this or that aspect of the philosopher’s biography.
 An important element for us is the always pleasant and patient help from the former mayor of Portbou, Josep Maria Moré i Canals.